gliff-ai/support/splines.md

 # Splines, Areas and Boxes

-Whilst the paintbrush is the primary functionality within the annotation interface.
-There are also a host of options for drawing with splines and other tools to create linear and boundary annotations.
+Whilst the paintbrush is the primary functionality within the annotation interface, there are also a host of options for drawing with splines and other tools to create linear and boundary annotations.

 _Tip: Begin a new annotation when switching between tools, see Annotation Management section of [Annotation: First Steps](/firststeps) for further instructions._